beau1399/arensee/README.md

 <img width="268" alt="arensee" src="https://user-images.githubusercontent.com/42191239/161679795-e19efeb4-3d7d-47ed-aa40-58b8567b1b05.png">

 Arensee is a computer chess game written using React Native.
 As cloned, the source code builds an app where the human user plays white and the computer responds by playing black.
 Build-time parameters in file Constants.js can be tweaked to support two human players, or even computer-versus-computer play.
+The user interface is "drag and drop," with single-button modals announcing mates and draws.

 The chess engine used by the computer is rudimentary in nature.
 Located in file Engine.js, it is aggressive and lacks foresight.
+I was more focused on the mechanics of making a useful, rules-compliant React Native chess game.
 That said, the interface between the chess engine and the other parts of the system is designed to be obvious and extensible.
+Nothing prevents me or anyone else from writing a better engine.

 Arensee is noteworthy for its lack of dependencies.
 Other than React Native itself, I've added just two NPM package: one called **react-native-draggable** and another called **patch-package**, which is used only to patch **react-native-draggable**.
 This seems pretty atypical of React Native applications to me, but as things unfolded I found that React Native provided ample facilities "right out of the box" for a chess game.
 In fact, the react user interface paradigm struck me as well-suited to a chess game, where state is central, evolving over time, and prominently presented visually.